djy6969/A-Music-Community-Website-Based-on-NLP-Sentiment-Analysis/README.md

 analyze the user’s requirements.
 The company required a more efficient and precise way to obtain users’ preferences to make a future marketing strategy.

-DMC (Daring Music Community), our music social platform, aims to solve the aforementioned issues by creating an online music community platform that provides users with more comprehensive music services.
+DMC (Daring Music Community), our music social platform, aims to solve the aforementioned issues by creating an online music community platform that provides users with more comprehensive music services.
 In addition to allowing users to access the latest music resources and information, the platform provides rich communication features, such as music discussion forums, posting, and listening together functions.
 These features help users better explore music, and discover new